alt-basin/SAR-JOURNAL-LOG./README.md

 # SAR-JOURNAL-LOG.
 this is were the drones summary of documentation will be located, be reminded that we would be using this prototype for our schools research

+  **For Forge Reviewers**
+  - I hope you could fund the components listed in the BOM, as I would like to measure and verify their physical dimensions first before designing the PCB.
+This will help ensure the footprints and component placements are accurate and prevent alignment issues.

+    I will cover the cost of PCB fabrication myself and will upload the PCB design files to the project's GitHub repository once they are complete.

+---

   ### PROJECT OVERVIEW:

 This repository contains the documentation, development progress, and technical records for a prototype Search and Rescue (SAR) drone.
 The project is being developed as part of a school research initiative and serves as a platform for exploring autonomous aerial systems and low-cost disaster-response technologies.